Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/clickhouse-setup.md

 ## Connecting to ClickHouse with **dbt-clickhouse**

-To connect to ClickHouse from dbt, you'll need to add a [profile](/docs/core/connect-data-platform/connection-profiles) to your `profiles.yml` file or inside your `~/.dbt/profiles.yml` file.
-An example of a ClickHouse profile has the following syntax:
+To connect to ClickHouse from dbt, you'll need to add a [profile](/docs/core/connect-data-platform/connection-profiles) to your `profiles.yml` configuration file.
+Follow the reference configuration below to set up a ClickHouse profile:

 <File name='profiles.yml'>
 ```yaml